bgachara/bgachara.github.io/posts/rust_ref.md

 ## Rust Toolchain

-*a toolchain is a combo of a release channel and a host and optionally also has an assoiated archive date*
+- A toolchain is a combination of a release channel and a host and optionally also has an assoiated archive date

-- **rustc** - is the rust compiler.
+- Rustc - is the rust compiler.

-- **rustup**
+- Rustup
   - manages rust version, installs compiler, cargo, std lib and other core tools.
   - determines toolcahin depending on the host platform.
   - It is a tool multiplexer as it installs and manages toolchains.
   - there are two ABIs in use in windows
     - Msvc abi by vs, provides best interop with other Windows s/w.
     - GNU ABI by GCC.
     - controlled by `rustup set-default host xxxx`, `rustup toolchain install stable-gnu`

-- **cargo**
+- Cargo
   - official build and dependency management tool during development.
   - i.e compiles code, download and compile dependent libraries, linking libraries and building development and release binaries.
   - Also performs incremental builds of code to reduce compilation time as programs evolve.
   - Also guides idiomatic project structure.
   - Integrated toolchain for creating and building projects, manage external dependencies, Debugging, Testing, Generate documentation and release management.

 - Binary types: standalone executables, static libraries and dynamic libraries.
 - Release channels: nightly, beta and stable channel.
 - With Cargo, projects are called packages and can consist of one or more **crates**.

 - Two basic projects in Rust:
   - Libraries(lib crate)
     - this can either be static and dynamic.
     - self contained code intended for use by other programs to speed up devt cycle and encourage code reuse.
     - can be published to a public package repository such as crates.io.
     - program execution begins in the src/lib.rs.

   - Binaries(bin crate)
     - standalone executable that may download and link other libraries into a single binary.
     - program execution starts in the main() function present in the src/main.rs file.

-- *cargo new project_name*
+- Cargo new project_name

--*Cargo.toml*
+- Cargo.toml
   - serves as the config file for our crate.
   - also called the manifest.
   - At minimum have the main [package] section but can have subsections
     - specifying output targets for the package.
       - i.e [[bin]], [[lib]], [[example]], [[test]], [[bench]] - benchmark functions compiled into separate executables.
     - specifying the dependencies of the package.
       - i.e [dependencies], [dev-dependencies], [build-dependencies], [target] - cross-compilation targets.
     - specifying build profiles
       - [dev] - optimised for compile-time speed, [release], [test], [bench].
     - specifying the package as a workspace.
       - unit of organization around multiple packages where they are shared dependencies, useful for disk space and compilation time.
   - For each of the targets, configuration can be specified

-- *--lib* flag used when creating a library.
+- `--lib` flag used when creating a library.

 - Allows you to build different types of binaries - standalone executables, static libraries and dynamic libraries, can have the approp scaffolding created at project beginning.
-- A toolchain is a combination of a release channel and a host, and optionally also has an associated archive date.

 ## Rust Project Structure